cdhogan/DFT-basics/2_Graphene/8_graphite_XC/README.md

 ### Nomenclature

 Below we will make use of some internal conventions on XC names.
-For pseudopotential names, abbreviations see..
+For pseudopotential names, abbreviations see [Pseudopotential notes](../../Pseudo).

 Names for functionals available inside quantum-ESPRESSO are defined in the `Modules/funct.f90` Fortran file.
 This Fortran file is obviously present in the QE distribution or can be viewed online at e.g. https://gitlab.com/QEF/q-e/-/blob/develop/Modules/funct.f90.
 An edited snippet is presented at the bottom of this page; the functionals use in this tutorial are:
    ```